 Are you a member yet?
 Membership is open to all and is the first step towards accreditation.

-BABCP sets Minimum Training Standards (‘MTS’) for accreditation as a cognitive and/or behavioural psychotherapist.
-We use these standards to assess whether someone meets the minimum criteria to become accredited as a CBT practitioner.
+BABCP sets Minimum Training Standards (‘MTS’) for accreditation as a Cognitive and/or Behavioural Psychotherapist.
+We use these standards to assess whether someone meets the minimum criteria to become accredited.
 People who use CBT services; employers and members of the general public can use them as a benchmark for CBT training, and can expect someone who is accredited by us to meet these standards.

 The standards give details about the level of training, experience and practice that therapists must have in order to become accredited.
-We use these standards to assess applications for Practitioner Accreditation and CBT Course accreditation.
+We use these standards to assess applications for Accreditation as a Cognitive and/or Behavioural Psychotherapist and CBT Course accreditation.